 There is a good choice of accommodation close to the Trail and it can be viewed on the Interactive Map below or on the Create Your Own Trip page here.

 Download and print a list of accommodation for each section of the Trail.

 Many places fill up quickly, we recommend that you book in advance.

 Can I camp along the Trail?

-There are campsites along the Trail and they can be viewed here.
+There are campsites along the Trail and they can be viewed on the Interactive Map.
 If you plan to camp please note it is not legal to wild camp in England or Wales – you will need to stay on official campsites.

 Can I get my bags carried or my accommodation booked?

 There are several companies that will arrange to move your bags for you, help you plan your trip, or arrange a full package.

 What is the best time of year to walk on the Trail?